nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Import existing contacts from JSON: `import`

-Merges all contacts in a JSON file with the existing contacts in PB3.
+Merges all contacts in a JSON file with the existing contacts in ProfBook.

 Format: `import FILENAME`